 Service dogs for those with psychiatric disabilities, including PTSD and other mental health concerns considered disabilities under the ADA, are also included.
 Protections include the right to enter all areas where public access is normally allowed.

 - grocery stores and restaurants (state sanitary laws may otherwise prohibit animals)

 - businesses or government buildings (where visitors or shoppers are allowed)

-It does not necessarily include operating rooms (where sterile environments would otherwise limit guests) or access to areas otherwise deemed off-limits to site visitors (such as private quarters or employee bathrooms).
+Service dogs are not permitted in operating rooms (where sterile environments would otherwise limit guests) or areas otherwise deemed off-limits to site visitors (such as private quarters or employee bathrooms).

 Businesses are allowed to challenge service animal status by asking if the dog or miniature horse is for assistance with a disability and inquire as to the nature of the task that the animal performs for its owner.
 They may not ask the nature of the disability, request a demonstration of the furry companion’s training or fitness and conduct, or otherwise inquire about the dog.
 In the case of miniature horses, some exceptions apply (housebreaking, size, etc.).
 Business owners may call police to report suspected violations and allow officers to handle the situation from there.

 Emotional Support or Assistance Animals and the Law

 Emotional support animals, often referred to as assistance animals, are not protected under federal law.
 These creatures may be able to assist with generalized physical or mental health concerns that are not considered disabilities under the ADA.
 Common roles for emotional support animals include assistance with nerves or motion sickness on long flights.